tm-a-t/telegram-bot-handbook/en/chats/groups.md

-# Making Telegram Bots Work In Groups
+# Developing Telegram Bots for Groups

 Users can add bots to groups, but bots cannot join groups by their own.
 Bot developer can forbid adding to groups [in BotFather settings](../dev/botfather).